Life isn’t all Lambos and luxury but for today at least we’re turning our cameras to practical tips to improve your car photography techniques.

 For car photography, we’d recommend investing in a decent wide-angle lens.
 Look for a lens with image stabilisation (IS/VR) to give you a little latitude on how slow your shutter speed goes if you’re shooting in low light.

 A focal length that falls between 20mm-50mm will give you a healthy range of options when it comes to shooting different angles.
-Car photography is all about overemphasising the shapes, colours and lines on the vehicle.
-Wide-angle lenses are the best types of lenses to overemphasise anything when used correctly.
+Car photography is all about overemphasising the shapes, colours and lines on the vehicle and wide-angle lenses are the best types of lens to overemphasise anything when used correctly.

 As well as a wide-angle lens, you may want to consider a prime lens (especially if it has Macro functionality) as a secondary lens for your car photography.
 Macro functions are good for picking out details – whether that’s a car badge or dials and buttons on the interior.